Sabicool/Medicine/index.md

 - [[Neurology]]
 <!-- SerializedQuery END -->

+Otherwise have a look through the "01 Disciplines" on the left panel.
 # How I Studied in Medical School
 This is a non-exhaustive guide to studying in medical school.
 I do plan on making a more complete guide one day but until then here's some words of wisdom.